prominence-eosc/docs/home.md

 Run multi-node Open MPI or MPICH jobs in addition to single-node HTC jobs.

 ### Multi-cloud native
 Go beyond a single cloud and leverage resources across many clouds.
+Jobs will run on the best available cloud meeting their requirements and any preferences.

 ### Invisible infrastructure
 All infrastructure provisioning is handled completely automatically and is totally transparent to the user.